 Tentative Appointments List

 One of the main duties of a Teaching Assistant (Unit 1) Delegate is verifying the Tentative Appointment List for their Hiring Unit.
-As a Delegate, you should receive a tentative list of TA appointments from your Hiring Unit within thirty (30) days following the application deadline.
+As a Delegate, you should receive a tentative list of TA appointments from your Hiring Unit within thirty (30) days following the application deadline (or no later than December 10 for appointments made for the Winter term).
 If the Hiring Unit does not

 send you the list, it is your duty to contact them as soon as possible.